-According to Arizona law, arrest records fall under the Freedom of Information Act and must be made available to the general public upon request.
+According to the law, arrest records fall under the Freedom of Information Act and must be made available to the general public upon request.
 State and local government maintains the database of criminal records.
-The state uses fingerprinting to match up criminals with their records, but they can also be requested using someone’s name and date of birth — the DPS procures all the records from courthouses and police departments to provide the public with a repository for obtaining them.
+For Arizona criminal background checks, the state uses fingerprinting to match up criminals with their records, but they can also be requested using someone’s name and date of birth — the DPS procures all the records from courthouses and police departments to provide the public with a repository for obtaining them.

-Yes, arrest records are considered public records in Arizona.
+Yes, Arizona arrest records are considered public records.
 The only files that cannot be accessed are mental health records, domestic abuse, and juvenile records.
 Information on witnesses to crimes or victims is sealed from public view.

 |Black or African American||10%|